ksandom/mass/docs/creatingAMacro.md

     list db
     chooseFirst IP,externalIP,internalIP

-Assume we save that as `macros-enabled/listdbs.macro` then we could invoke it from the command line as --listdbs or if from inside other macros, it would be `listdbs`.
+Assume we save that as `macros-available/listdbs.macro` and then symlink that to `profiles/commandline/macros/listdbs.macro`, we could invoke it from the command line as --listdbs or if from inside other macros, it would be `listdbs`.
+For more information on the directory structure, see [paths.md](paths.md).

 See examples/example.macro for a working example.